 Medical marijuana benefits are simply beyond comparison.
 Still, some would argue how much money it takes.
-The next section is about profit from pot.
+Therefore, the next section we’ll talk about is the profit from pot.

 Whichever way you look at it, marijuana statistics are absolutely stunning.
-Despite the vaping crisis, which has recently hit the US and affected cannabis stocks, the industry got back on its feet in no time.
 In short, the cannabis industry seems unstoppable.
 It’s all due to its financial benefits, some of which are as follows.

 To sum up, federal marijuana legalization would drastically decrease unemployment rates.